manthanank/learn-javascript/README.md

 ### Promise

-Promises are used to handle asynchronous operations in JavaScript.
-They are easy to manage when dealing with multiple asynchronous operations where callbacks can create callback hell leading to unmanageable code.

-A Promise is a JavaScript object that links producing code and consuming code.
+A promise is an object that represents the eventual completion (or failure) of an asynchronous operation and its resulting value.

 Syntax -